 A corticosteroid injection is given to reduce inflammation and pain.
 The pain relief may be temporary or permanent.
 Sometimes better long term outcomes are achieved by combining injection therapy with physiotherapy.

 What is in the Injection?

 The injection is a corticosteroid.
 Corticosteroids are drugs used to relieve inflammation.
 They work by blocking the effects of certain chemicals that the immune system uses to "kick-start" the process of inflammation.
 Your injection may also include local anaesthetic or saline.

 How fast does it work?

-It can take between 2 and 7 days for the injection to start working You should not have the injection if you: Have an infection, feel unwell or are taking antibiotics.
-Are allergic to anaesthetic or steroid.
-Due surgery in the same body part.
-Have had live vaccines within the last 4 weeks (MMR, polio, yellow fever) or flu jab in the last 10 days.
-Are taking oral antifungal medication.
-Are pregnant or breastfeeding.
-Are under 18.
-Do not want the injection.
+It can take between two and seven days for the injection to start working.

+You should not have the injection if you:

+- Have an infection, feel unwell or are taking antibiotics.

+- Are allergic to anaesthetic or steroid.

+- Due surgery in the same body part.

+- Have had live vaccines within the last four weeks (MMR, polio, yellow fever) or flu/covid-19 jab in the last 14 days.

+- Are taking some types of oral antifungal medication (those whose name end in 'azole').

+- Are pregnant or breastfeeding.

+- Are under 18.

+- Are a type 1 diabetic with high or unstable blood sugars.

+- Do not want the injection.